ashokreddy1613/Interview/AWS.md

      - Layer limit: 5 layers, 50 MB each
    - Stateless, no GPU, limited persistent storage

-5. How does Lambda work with containers?
+## 5. How does Lambda work with containers?
    - Supports Docker container images up to 10 GB
    - Provides flexibility in dependencies and tooling
    - Allows custom runtime environments
    - Supports multiple programming languages

-## 2. Storage Services

-### 2.1 S3
-6. What is the purpose of creating S3 bucket policies?
+## 6. What is the purpose of creating S3 bucket policies?
    - Control access to S3 bucket and contents
    - Define who can perform what actions
    - Set conditions for access
    - Manage cross-account access

-7. How do you maintain the lifecycle of an S3 bucket?
+## 7. How do you maintain the lifecycle of an S3 bucket?
    -A lifecycle policy defines when and how S3 objects should be: Transitioned to cheaper storage classes (e.g., Glacier) Expired (deleted) after a certain period Noncurrent versions (in versioned buckets) cleaned up

-    “I usually start by analyzing the data retention and access patterns.
+    "I usually start by analyzing the data retention and access patterns.
 Based on that, I create lifecycle rules which:
         Automatically transition infrequently accessed data to cheaper storage classes like S3 Standard-IA, Glacier, or Deep Archive after a set number of days.
         Expire temporary or outdated objects, for example, logs older than 90 or 180 days.
         If versioning is enabled, I also set rules to delete non-current object versions after a specific period to reduce cost.

-I use S3 lifecycle rules to automatically transition data to cheaper storage and delete old or unused files — either by prefix or tag — to optimize costs and meet data retention policies.”
+I use S3 lifecycle rules to automatically transition data to cheaper storage and delete old or unused files — either by prefix or tag — to optimize costs and meet data retention policies."

-8. What is the difference between S3 bucket policies and ACLs?
+## 8. What is the difference between S3 bucket policies and ACLs?
    S3 Bucket Policies:
    - JSON-based resource policies
    - Fine-grained access control